shayaan-k/vagrant-dockerswarm/README.md

 I then loop through each item in 'server'.
 First I define the hostname of the VM for the Vagrant config.
 Then I define 'node' for each hostname.
 This 'node' holds VM specific information such as the info listen in 'server' array.
 Finally, I define 'vb' which hosts specific virtualbox configurations such as cpu and memory.

-Once that is all done I can run ```vagrant up''' to spin up the machines.
+Once that is all done I can run ```vagrant up``` to spin up the machines.

+## Ansible Setup
+Install ansible on control node with ```sudo apt install ansible```

+Create sshkey on control and copy it to other nodes.
+This is to allow ansible to create an ssh connection without prompting for a password

+All ansible modules can be found on the Ansible documentation here: https://docs.ansible.com/ansible/latest/module_plugin_guide/modules_intro.html

+Run ```ansible nodes -m ping``` to check connectivity.

+run the ansible playbook to install docker and docker compose on the nodes.